 Conservation and Population

+Population Status: Listed as Unprotected.
 Mandrills are protected in the Onga-Ongu National Park in Gabon and the Funeral Reserve in the Nyar Valley of Congo.

-However, Mandrill animal is mainly severely endangered by habitat loss.
+However, the Mandrill animal is mainly severely endangered by habitat loss.
 Tropical forests are being logged for timber, cleared for agriculture and the logging access road is cut.

 Mandrills are heavily hunted and trapped for food.
 They are shot as pests when harvested as land.

-Funny facts
+Fun facts

 – Mandrill animal is actually two words.
 “Man” simply means “Human”, while “Drill” is a West African name for this creature